Investigation, Evaluation & Strategy by our Kansas City Personal Injury Attorney

 If negotiations are not fruitful, our attorney will file suit as soon as possible to avoid your claim being barred by the applicable statute of limitations.
 To initiate a lawsuit, he or she will need to prepare or file a pleading in state court, which is a document that sets out all relevant facts that are sufficient to assert a claim under applicable law.

 This pleading is called a "Petition" in state court or a "Complaint" in federal court.
 After it is filed, the defendant will have a certain amount of time to respond by either admitting or denying each allegation in the pleading.
 The defendant may also assert any defenses to the suit.

-Defenses in a injury suit may include issues related to comparative or contributory fault, which is based on theory that you, the plaintiff, was also at fault for causing the accident.
+Defenses in an injury suit may include issues related to a comparative or contributory fault, which is based on the theory that you, the plaintiff, were also at fault for causing the accident.

 Discovery & Trial Preparation in Missouri or Kansas Court

 After the suit is initiated, both sides begin what is called “discovery.”
 Discovery is the process in which both sides attempt to discover what the evidence will be and what the other side will present at trial.